JKWTCN/PilotsDock/README.md

 <br/>

 Install Location for Elegato StreamDeck: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin` <br/>
-Install Location for MiraBox/HotSpot StreamDock: `%appdata%\HotSpot\StreamDock\Plugins\com.extension.pilotsdeck.sdPlugin`

-The Plugin is automatically started with the StreamDeck/Dock Software.
+The Plugin is automatically started with the StreamDeck Software.
 It will spawn its own Icon in the System-Tray / Notification Area.
 Use this Icon to see if a Plugin Update is available, to access the [Developer UI](#32---developer-ui) or open the **Profile Manager** to configure [Profile Switching](#34---profile-switching).<br/>
 <img src="img/Plugin-Systray.png" width="267"><br/><br/>

 **Note:** Since FSUIPC is only a "secondary" Connector for MSFS, you do not need to have it installed anymore (for MSFS).
 If you not plan to install/run FSUIPC7, uncheck the respective Option in the Installer!<br/>